WoutProvost/simultaneous-decision-and-response/thesis/articles.md

 In the heterogeneous case, each agent computes its own transition probabilities differently from other agents.
 A simple response threshold scheme, so that agent `a_g` follows a transition with a fixed probability if the (estimated) option quality `^v_i` exceeds a given threshold `δ_g`. `P_λ,g` grows with amount `P_λ_u` and shrinks with amount `P_λ_d` which are tunable parameters.
 The threshold is drawn for each agent from a probability distribution `D_λ` through the cumulative distribution function `F_D_λ` (zie artikel voor formule).
 This leads to `P_λ_u = f_λ(v_M)*τ` and `P_λ_d = f_λ(v_m)*τ` for `v_M` being the upper bound of the distribution and `v_m` being the lower bound.
 Each agent re-samples the threshold from the distribution at every decision step. (p.4)

 ### **Latent and interactive agents:**
-Agents might not be able to interact with neighbours every `τ` seconds.
+Agents might not be able to interact with neighbors every `τ` seconds.
 For instance, an agent might be busy estimating the quality of a discovered option, or spatial/topological factors might prevent frequent interactions.
 Agents unable to interact are latent, as opposed to interactive ones (zie opnieuw figuur voor transities tussen deze 2 soorten).
 An agent becomes latent with probability `P_L`, and returns interactive with probability `P_I`.
 A fraction of `n_I = P_I/(P_I + P_L)` agents can be found in the interactive state.
 A fraction of `n_L = P_L/(P_I + P_L)` agents can be found in the latent state.
 The activity switch is possible for both committed and uncommitted agents, leading to a PFSM description with `2(n + 1)` states (zie figuur).
 Recruitment and cross-inhibition are available only to interactive agents, while discovery and abandonment are available also to latent agents.
 Given the microscopic description, it is possible to derive the correspondence between micro and macro parameters by dividing the macroscopic transition rates by `n_I` or `n_L` (zie artikel voor welke formules dit geldt). (p.5)

 ### **Metrics:**
 Whenever time is required to gather sufficient information, decision-making gives rise to speed-accuracy tradeoffs.
 In collective decision-making, a high coherence of the group is also important, as it can minimise the costs for conflicting choices by individuals.
 As maintaining coherence is a time-consuming process that requires to spread information widely within the group, speed-cohesion tradeoffs may also appear. (p.6)